 - To provide safe, meaningful spaces where people can experience Jesus’ comfort, hope, and love.

-Our gatherings are full of people with varying levels of caution and vulnerability, and as local guidance and case levels shift, we constantly try to strike the balance between the the joy of uninhibited worship, conversation, and fellowship and how to best care for everyone in our midst.
+Our gatherings are full of people with varying levels of caution and vulnerability and we constantly try to strike the balance between the the joy of uninhibited worship, conversation, and fellowship and how to best care for everyone in our midst.

-- We will continue to serve communion in small groups, but the communion servers will now remain masked.
-Individual elements will also be available for those who prefer.
+- We value being able to share in the communion meal in small groups, but individual elements will also be available for those who prefer.

-- High quality air purifiers are in all of our meeting spaces, masks and hand sanitizer readily available at the doors, and child-sized masks available at their check-in station.
+- High quality air purifiers are in all of our meeting spaces and hand sanitizer is readily available throughout the building.

 - If a River staff member who was leading and unmasked on Sunday tests positive for Covid, we will send an exposure notice.